 PRIME MINISTER OF INDIA

-Prime Minister of India holds real executive power and he is the real executive head of our country.
+Prime Minister of India holds real executive power and he is the real executive head of India.

-Note that there is no specific article which talks directly about “Prime Minister”.
-But there are three important articles related to PM article 74, 75 & 78.
-These articles talk about Council of Ministers, other ministers and duties of PM.
+Note that there is no specific article in the Indian Constitution that talks specifically about the post of ‘Prime Minister’.
+But there are three important articles related to PM articles 74, 75 & 78.
+These articles talk about the Council of Ministers, other ministers, and the duties of the PM.

 PRESIDENT— Nominal executive (de jure head)